lblod/delta-producer-publication-graph-maintainer/README.md

 The reason complicated filters don't work: Suppose `?sForExport validatedBy <http://some/operator>` has been published, and in a second step, the `<http://some/operator>` gets a different role.
 This would imply the resource `?sForExport` should be retracted.
 In live syncing mode, there is no logic present to intercept such a trigger.
 #### filters only in same graph
 The filter will only work in the same graph as where the `?sToExport` resides.
-Reason for this: current implementation makes it very difficult to exlude the publication graph when filtering (by default).
+Reason for this: current implementation makes it very difficult to exclude the publication graph when filtering (by default).
 Hence the limitation.

 ## Roadmap
 * Add support for a prefix map in the export configuration